-"full revaluation" approach to capture the market price risk associated with the securities in a Netting Member's portfolio.
+The VaR Charge generally comprises the largest portion of a Netting Member's Required Fund Deposit amount.
+Currently, GSD uses a methodology referred to as the "full revaluation" approach to capture the market price risk associated with the securities in a Netting Member's portfolio.
 The full revaluation approach uses valuation algorithms to fully reprice each security in a Netting Member's portfolio over a range of historically simulated scenarios.
 These historical market moves are then used to project the potential gains or losses that could occur in connection with the liquidation of a defaulting Netting Member's portfolio to determine the amount of the VaR Charge, which is calibrated to cover the projected liquidation losses at a 99% confidence level.

 The VaR Charge provides an estimate of the possible losses for a given portfolio based on a given confidence level over a particular time horizon.
-The current VaR Charge is calibrated at a 99% confidence level based on a front-weighted 1-year lookback period assuming a three-day liquidation period.
-In the event that FICC determines that certain classes of securities in a Netting Member's portfolio (including, but not limited to, the repo rate for Term Repo Transactions and Forward-Starting Repo Transactions) are less amenable to statistical analysis, FICC may apply a historic index volatility model rather than the VaR calculation.
+The current VaR Charge is calibrated at a 99% confidence level based on a front-weighted14 1-year lookback period assuming a three-day liquidation period.15 In the event that FICC determines that certain classes of securities in a Netting Member's portfolio (including, note 4.
+FICC is not proposing any changes to these components, thus a description of these components is not included in this rule filing.